FunkyTable/Project-4-Advanced-Machine-Learning/README.md

 # Project 4 - Advanced Machine Learning (WIP)

 ## Overview
-1. This is GitHub repository represents the final project submission for Greg Osborne's fourth project at FlatIron school.
+1. This GitHub repository is a work in progress for Greg Osborne's fourth project at FlatIron school.
 The project assignment was to ***Insert Text***.
 ## Work In Progress
 1. Everything below this line is a readme from the previous project regarding Telecom and churn classification.
 This placeholder readme will be edited towards the end of this project.
 ## Business Understanding